gw-kit/delta-coverage-plugin/README.md

 ## Gradle task description

-The plugin adds a task `deltaCoverage` that has no dependencies
+The plugin adds a task `deltaCoverage` that depends on compile tasks.

+The task does the following:
-* loads code coverage data specified by `deltaCoverageReport.coverageBinaryFiles`
+* loads code coverage data specified by `deltaCoverageReport.<report-view>.coverageBinaryFiles` for all views.
-* analyzes the coverage data and filters according to `diffSource.url`/`diffSource.file`
+* analyzes the coverage data and filters according to `diffSource.url`/`diffSource.file`.
-* generates html report(if enabled: `reports.html = true`) to directory `reports.baseReportsDir`
+* generates html report(if enabled: `reports.html = true`) to directory `reports.baseReportsDir`.
-* checks coverage ratio if `violationRules` is specified.
+* checks coverage ratio if `<report-view>.violationRules` is specified.

   Violations check is enabled only if there is any rule for `INSTRUCTION`, `LINE`, `BRANCH` has min ratio greater than `0.0`.

-  Fails the execution if the violation check is enabled and `violationRules.failOnViolation = true`
+  Fails the execution if the violation check is enabled and `violationRules.failOnViolation = true`.

 ## Violations check output example